- How do I embed an image into the HTML editor in Chrome?

 Internet Explorer usually does these steps for you automatically, but with certain network connection and devices the images are not stored in an Internet-friendly fashion.
 Here‘s how to do that manually:

-- Drag your image onto the box or the ‘Choose File‘ button to upload your GIF, PNG, or JPG.
+- Drag your image onto the box or use the ‘Click Here‘ button to upload your GIF, PNG, or JPG.

 - Return to NotePad.

 - Position the cursor in between the quote marks in notepad.